Shi'ar

 The Shi'ar (/ʃiːˈɑr/ SHEE-ar-') are a fictional species of aliens appearing in American comic books published by Marvel Comics.
-The Shi'ar empire (or Imperium) is a vast collection of alien species, cultures, and worlds situated close to the Skrull and Kree Empires.
+The Shi'ar empire (or Imperium) is a vast collection of alien species, cultures, and worlds situated close to the Skrull and Kree empires.
 The Shi'ar are one of the three main extraterrestrial empires depicted in the Marvel Universe, alongside the Kree and Skrulls.

 Publication history

 The Shi'ar first appeared in Uncanny X-Men #97 (Feb.
 1976) and were created by writer Chris Claremont and artist Dave Cockrum.

 Biology

 The Shi'ar are cold-blooded humanoids of avian descent; they resemble humans with feathered crests atop their heads in lieu of hair.
 Two different styles are common: most Shi'ar, particularly those of the aristocracy, have feathers sprouting in a triangular shape away from the face, one peak on the top of the head and one peak on each side slightly over the shoulder; the other commonly seen "hairstyle" is bushy on both sides and very flat on the top.
+The Shi'ar conceive their offspring in eggs.

 Internally, they have lightweight and hollow bones, and on their forearms there are still some vestigial feathers left of wings that were lost over millions of years of evolution.
-The average Shi'ar can lift 1 ton in Earth-like gravity and has far greater stamina than the average human.
+The average Shi'ar can lift one ton in Earth-like gravity and has far greater stamina than the average human.
 Most Shi'ar have no other special abilities, though occasionally a genetic throwback appears possessing wings that allow for flight (an example of atavism).
-The superhuman Shi'ar can at least lift one ton through exercise.
-The Wasp stated that the Shi'ar are not stronger than humans.

-The Shi'ar conceive their offspring in eggs.
-They are nurtured in special chambers and the children are referred to as hatchlings.
+Also, some Shi'ar have telepathic abilities.

+Some Shi'ar have developed superpowers such as Electron, Rook'shir, Deathcry, Dakari, White Noise and Black Light.
+Most of these are members of the Imperial Family and are descended from Rook'shir, who transmitted his Phoenix Force manipulation power to his descendants.

+Unlike humans the Shi'ar do not dream, except for those born "defective" or "infected by dreams".
+Shi'ar who have the ability to dream and create do all they can to suppress their impulses.
+In the past, execution was a common remedy to such 'infections'.
+Such Shi'ar include Warbird and the Shi'ar having survived the Fianden's weapons.
 The Shi'ar have more chakras than a human.

-Unlike Humans the Shi'ar do not dream, except for those born "defective" or "infected by dreams".
-Such Shi'ar include Warbird and the Shi'ar having survived the Fianden's weapons.

-There have also been Shi'ar who had developed superpowers such as Electron, Rook'shir, Deathcry, Dakari, White Noise and Black Light.
-This can be explained as most of them are members of the Imperial Family and because of Rook'shir, who had transmitted his Phoenix Force manipulation power to his descendants.

-Some Shi'ar have also telepathic abilities.